peter-sarazin/book-collection-service-node/README.md

 ## Project Structure

-> To start service at the command prompt type 'node service'
 - Entry point of application is service.js
 - service.js is in the top level driectory of the project.
 - For now, the service is hardcoded to run on port 5000.
 This is specified in the function service.listen()